 Over the past several months, we have been hard at work putting together an interactive piece geared at teaching college students about the consequences of drinking.
 Our goal was to show how different decisions throughout an evening can impact your BAC (blood alcohol content) and what those habits indicate.
 The interactive piece is styled after a choose your own adventure story (on mobile it is simplified to a quiz format) where you make all the decisions.
-That piece is complete and you can view it and try it out here!

 While the BAC values provided are for entertainment use only, they can give some valuable insight on the varying effects of different types of alcoholic beverages on individuals with different body sizes or of different genders.

 The interactive piece takes college students through many scenes that may be familiar to them: pregaming in a dorm room before heading out, a party in a fellow student’s apartment, the lawn outside a frat house, and the local karaoke bar.
 At each destination, the viewer can choose to partake in the activities or grab a drink instead.
 Along the way, they are greeted by interesting facts and statistics about college drinking.

 Here are some of the interesting facts presented in the piece: